keypom/keypom-js/packages/fastauth/README.md

 ---

-Thank you for using the Keypom Trial Accounts SDK!
+Thank you for using the Keypom FastAuth SDK!
 If you have any questions or need assistance, feel free to join our [community](https://t.me/+OqI-cKxQU05lZDIx) or open an issue on GitHub.